LiamBindle/bashdatacatalog/README.md

 $ wget https://raw.githubusercontent.com/LiamBindle/bashdatacatalog/main/sandbox/catalog1.csv
 ```

-Before you can run `bashdatacatalog` commands you need to fetch the metadata for the collections:
+Before you can run `bashdatacatalog` commands, you need to fetch the metadata for the collections:
 ```console
 $ bashdatacatalog catalog1.csv fetch
 ```